- Who We Are

 Peery offered a donation of the 29-acre property and the Access Fund accepted the donation under ownership of the Access Fund Land Foundation (AFLF).
 This complex, long term protection project involved two separate parcel donations, subsequent annexation of a portion of the property, extensive public planning and approvals including rezoning of the property, and eventual trailhead infrastructure construction.
 The result was the creation of the Golden Cliffs Preserve, a crucial open space preservation project.

-In 2010, the property was transferred to (and is still held by) the Access Fund, upon dissolution of the Access Fund Land Foundation.
+In 2010, the property was transferred to the Access Fund, upon dissolution of the Access Fund Land Foundation.